 All you need to do is carry a small bag for managing your waste during the hike.
 You can later throw it off while you find a dustbin on trial or weather at the disposal area at the teahouse/lodge.
 It's very necessary to keep the trail clean so that every traveler could travel in a fresh environment.
 Don’t ever throw away your useless tool around the trail manage them until it's useable and find the right area to dispose of your tool as well.

 Don't Expect Nice and Clean Toilets

-While hiking the Himalayas of Nepal keep in mind you are traveling to a remote area where there is very little development and also you can enjoy the trek to its very natural extend.
+While hiking the Himalayas of Nepal keep in mind you are traveling to a remote area where there is very little development and also you can enjoy the trek to its very natural extent.
 As the areas are remote so you should imagine getting slow internet and rough toilets.
 The bathrooms are not always well maintained and clean.
-Toilets are often sparse, rugged, and you need to manually flush them after and before you use them.
-All you need to do is carry hand sanitizer, wipes, and be ready to squats while using the toilets.
+Toilets are often sparse, and rugged, and you need to manually flush them after and before you use them.
+All you need to do is carry hand sanitizer, and wipes, and be ready to squat while using the toilets.

 During long hikes and gaining altitude, you may be exerted a lot so all you need to keep in mind is to rest along the trail as well as have good sleep during the night.
 You can always get a comfy bed for your sleep at teahouses but the walls are thin and the sound could travel easily.
 If you are the type of light sleeper it is always better to carry an earplug to reduce the noise and have a good sleep.
 Never stay up too late it could affect your physical wellness as you will be trekking in very harsh weather.
 So giving all the rest to the body is very necessary during the trek.